kaby76/Trash/readme.md

 # Trash

-**Trash** is a collection of command-line tools to support the editing, analyzing, refactoring, and converting from one format to anther, of Antlr grammars.
+**Trash** is a collection of command-line tools to support the editing, analyzing, and refactoring of Antlr4 grammar, and conversion from Antlr[23], Bison, and EBNF to Antlr4.
+The toolkit can also generate a parser for most targets for Antlr4, run the generated parser, and display/grep/edit the parse trees.

-The tools pipeline parse tree data through stdin and stdout so they may be combined to create complex edits on a grammar.
+The tools pass parse tree data through stdin and stdout so they may be combined to create complex commands.

-The tools in Trash are implemented as Dotnet Tools, and can be run on most OSes.
+The tools are implemented as Dotnet Tools (except tragl, which displays a parse tree using WPF on Windows), and can be run on most OSes.

 The tool uses [Antlr](https://www.antlr.org/),